 \section{Model evaluation}

 Now that NA-\varSODINN{} has been introduced, we aim to thoroughly evaluate its detection ability.
 In the first part of this section, we explain the evaluation strategy and benchmark NA-\varSODINN{} with respect to its predecessor \varSODINN{} using the same \textit{sph2} and \textit{nrc3} \varADI{} sequences.
-Then, in the second part, we apply NA-\varSODINN{} to the first phase of EIDC \citep{Cantalloube2020Exoplanet}, providing probability maps for each \varADI{} sequence in the data challenge and running the same statistic analysis to compare the NA-\varSODINN{} performance with the rest of HCI algorithms.
+Then, in the second part, we apply NA-\varSODINN{} to the first phase of the EIDC \citep{Cantalloube2020Exoplanet}, providing confidence maps for each \varADI{} sequence in the data challenge and running the same statistical analysis to compare the NA-\varSODINN{} performance with the rest of the HCI algorithms.